metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `metadata` (Attributes) ObjectMetaOverride provides the ability to override an object metadata.It's a subset of the fields included in k8s.io/apimachinery/pkg/apis/meta/v1.ObjectMeta. (see [below for nested schema](#nestedatt--spec--admintools--overrides--deployment--spec--template--metadata))
+- `metadata` (Attributes) ObjectMetaOverride provides the ability to override an object metadata.
+It's a subset of the fields included in k8s.io/apimachinery/pkg/apis/meta/v1.ObjectMeta. (see [below for nested schema](#nestedatt--spec--admintools--overrides--deployment--spec--template--metadata))
 - `spec` (Map of String) Specification of the desired behavior of the pod.

 <a id="nestedatt--spec--admintools--overrides--deployment--spec--template--metadata"></a>